...

 Financial changes due to divorce can impact school choices.
 It’s essential to consider these factors:

 Divorce often leads to financial adjustments, which can affect a child’s educational options.
-Parents should explore available financial support options and resources to ensure their child’s educational needs are met.
+Therefore, parents should explore available financial support options and resources to ensure their child’s educational needs are met, helping to provide stability and continuity during this transitional period.

 Financial Considerations